ztyyLV/web-twain-docs/info/api/WebTwain_Buffer.md

 The default value of IfAllowLocalCache is true.
 When the property is true, you can scan as many images as you want as long as you have a big enough disk.
 The default threshold is set to 800 (MB), anything beyond 800MB gets compressed, encrypted and cached on the local disk.
-If neccessary, you can set the threshold using `BufferMemoryLimit` for better performance.
+If necessary, you can set the threshold using `BufferMemoryLimit` for better performance.
 All cached data is encrypted and can only be read by Dynamic Web TWAIN and it will be destroyed when it is no longer used.

 ---